AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 >[!WARNING]
 >
->The Platform UI shown in the following videos are out of date.
+>The [!DNL Platform] UI shown in the following videos are out of date.
 Please refer to the documentation above for the latest UI screenshots and functionality.

-The following video shows how to create a simple schema in the Platform UI.
+The following video shows how to create a simple schema in the [!DNL Platform] UI.

 [!VIDEO](https://video.tv.adobe.com/v/27012?quality=12&learn=on)